Extracting nuclear matter properties from the neutron star matter equation of state using deep neural networks: Deep Neural Network model

 \subsection{Training}

 Training the DNN model consists in adjusting the weights of the model so that a target loss function is minimized.
 We have used the mean squared error (MSE) for the loss function,

-where $\hat{\mathbf{y}}_i(\mathbf{w})$ denotes the DNN model predictions and $\mathbf{y}_i$ the real values.
+where $\hat{\mathbf{y}}_i(\mathbf{w})$ are the DNN model predictions ($\mathbf{w}$ denotes the DNN model's weights), $\mathbf{y}_i$ are the real values, and $M$ is the batch size.
 The optimization problem is solved using the Adam algorithm \cite{kingma2014adam} (with a learning rate of $0.001$), which is a stochastic gradient descent method that relies on adaptive estimation of first- and second-order moments, with a batch size of $5120$.
 A cross-validation with a split fraction of $0.2$ was used to have an out-of-sample evaluation of models.
 We have trained for a total of 4000 epochs (no gain was seen for a larger number of epochs).
 The size of the dataset made a possible extensive grid search on all the model hyperparameters computationally unfeasible.
 However, we tried tens of structures with different combinations of the number of layers, number of neurons per layer, activation functions, and learning rate.
 The best model we obtained is described in Table \ref{tab:model}.